deroskarmodulo/Efficient-Parameter-Finetuning-Pipeline-for-Apertus-LLM-ETH-Large-Scale-AI-Engineering-HS2025-/README.md

 # Meeting 28 Nov
 **Selecting finetuning direction.**
 - Finetuning on English-descripted Math problems and benchmark on multiple languages.
+- We have 5 sizes for LoRA finetuning from the OpenMathInstruct: 1M, 3M, 5M, 15M to follow the structure of the paper
-- Look at the language distribution of the pre-training data and select: (English, Russian, Mandarin Chinese, French, German).
+- For benchamrk, look at the language distribution of the pre-training data and select: (English, Russian, Mandarin Chinese, French, German).
-- Choose models to compare to (problably: Qwen, DeepSeek, GPT, Llama)
+- Choose models to compare to (problably: Qwen, DeepSeek, GPT, Llama), probably based on the benchamrks paperes
   - baseline will probably show that Apertus is not reaching other sota models in math bmarks.
   - optional: _ablation on where the multilingual gain comes from_ (finetuned in eng only, vs all lang)
   - we want to show that small finetuning can bring close enough and eventually beat them (if not english, then the other underrepresented languages)